 Didn’t this “just work” before?

 Yes, it did work out-of-the-box sometimes on CentOS, Fedora, and RHEL.
-These distributions have an extra SELinux policy boolean called httpd_graceful_shutdown that allows TCP connections to port 80 (this is not clear from the name).
+These distributions have an extra SELinux policy boolean called httpd_graceful_shutdown that allows TCP connections to port 80 (this isn’t clear from the name).
 Many certificate comes with OCSP responder servers listening on port 80, so they would happen to work by in the default configuration.

 The default value of httpd_graceful_shutdown was changed to deny in , causing all OCSP stapling requests and checks to fail by default starting with Fedora 27 and later releases.
 This doesn’t affect systems that are updated from older policy sets, but any system installed after the change will have the new default policies.